Heat Pump vs Furnace

 Gas Furnace

-- Lower operating cost if gas is cheap
+- Lower fuel cost when natural gas is cheaper than electricity

 Heat Pump